Idea-Pool/topics/docs/VALUE_STREAM.md

 ### Competency Development

-* The **Competency Development stream** aims to assist the development of engineers by providing help, opportunities, and materials to learn, educate, to share experiences and best practices.
+* The **Competency Development stream** aims to assist the development of engineers by providing help, opportunities, and materials to learn, educate, share experiences and best practices.
+Every topics, ideas can be part of the Competency Development that are not related to the other, specialized Streams.
 * The **benefits** of participating in the Competency Development stream include
+    * Gathering confidence in public speaking in English
+    * Being motivated to learn new technologies, methodologies, best practices besides the daily work
-    * ...
+    * Mastering presentation skills
+    * Learning material, program creation
+    * Activities are supported by motivating and experienced leadership to achieve professional goals

 For more information about the stream, please turn to [Milan Horvath][milan].